 12 noon Monasterio de Santa Maria de Oseira

-Monastery founded in 12 c., now inhabited by 12 Cistercian monks.
-Awe inspiring Gothic church.
-At the main altar, granite statute of Mother Mary breast feeding her child.
+Monastery was founded in 12 c., now inhabited by 12 Cistercian monks.
+Awe-inspiring Gothic church.
+At the main altar, granite statute of Mother Mary breastfeeding her child.

 Less elevation to overcome in the afternoon hike.
 Gently rolling landscape, woods, farmland, occasional villages.
-Didn’t meet any other pilgrim on our way until we reached Dozon.
+Didn’t meet any other pilgrims on our way until we reached Dozon.
 Two of them, in a cafe.

 8 p.m.
 Re-union with my luggage.
 77 hours after my Vueling flight landed in Santiago last Friday.
 Now a happier man.
 I even got toasted at dinner in our fabulous country inn.

 Same time last year I was walking the last 100 km of the French Way in a company of 14, one of them my high school classmate, now a Jesuit priest.
 13 friends trekking by the fields, asking: Master, is there life after death?
 Well, more along the line of questioning the church’s position on various social issues.

 12 months later.
 Via de la Plata.
 Similar scenery.
 Secular conversations.

 Persistent rain from start to finish.
 We are from Vancouver, rain city of the Pacific Northeast.
 For us, Galician rain country is only a change of scenery.
 Highlights of the day: an old Roman bridge, lunch! and dinner! at Restaurante Ricardo, Silleda.

 Radio Salil – alivia rapidamente los dolores musculares y articulates, highly recommended by Iago our guide.
 We will all reek peppermint fresh at dinner tomorrow.